ODI-documentation/materials/static/data/queries.md

 |  9 | bacodi:cinque-di-coppe | bacodi:segreto                 |
 | 10 | bacodi:dieci-di-coppe  | bacodi:osteria                 |

-## The narrative function of court cards and triumph
+## The narrative function of court cards and triumphs

 Court cards are used by Calvino to represent each protagonist in the story (e.g. the *Cavaliere di Coppe* in *Storia dell'ingrato punito*).
 For this reason, interrogating the ontology to find out the semantic content of all the representations of the court cards was useful for two reasons: the first because the existence of cases in which the court cards do not have the 'protagonist' representation emerged, noting the non-exclusivity of this type of card with the role of protagonist cards (e.g. the *Fante di Bastoni* in *Storia dell'Orlando pazzo per amore* which represents Medoro); the second because it turns out that the court cards almost always represent a character (odi:Character, 12 occurrences), but with the presence of one occurrence in which the court card refers to an inanimate object (Trojan horse) and two occurrences, instead, concerning an event (removal of a leader, unforeseen).
 In this way, it was verified how Calvino prefers the court card typology to represent characters in stories.
-Triumphs present more complex miniatures and this complexity stimulates the author's imagination, enriching the multiple possibilities of interpretation for the narrative events.
-In fact, the results of the seventh query are very diverse: some triumphs represent characters, others inanimate objects, still others events or places in history; finally, some refer to symbolic images.
+Triumphs present more complex miniatures and this complexity stimulates the author's imagination, enriching the multiple possibilities of interpretation for the narrative plots.
+In fact, the results of the seventh query are very diversified: some triumphs represent characters (e.g. brigand, maiden), others inanimate objects (e.g. prediction, soul), still others events (e.g. violence, transformation of everything into gold) or finctional places (e.g. grave, moon); finally, some refer to symbols (e.g. inner harmony, justice).

 ### Court cards